gargpriyank/java-spring-mongodb-kafka-example/README.md

 ## Application overview

 This sample spring boot application uses Kafka APIs to send/receive JSON messages to/from IBM Event Streams (Kafka) topic.
-It saves the JSON message to IBM Databases for MongoDB.
+It saves the JSON message in IBM Databases for MongoDB.

 ## How to start the application